evelynfoy/the-cheese-and-wine-boutique/README.md

 -   It also summarises the contents of the basket and shows the total excluding delivery.
 -   There is also a button to go to checkout.
 A secure payment facilitiy is indicated by displaying a lock item on the button.
 -   The message can be dismisses by clicking the x but it also disappears by itself after a few seconds.
--   This page also has an edit and delete link for staff only (superusers) from which they can edit and delete products.

 ![details](docs/images/details-cheese-tablet.png)
 ![details](docs/images/details-cheese-phone.png)